Diamantino (film): Plot

 Agent Aisha's undercover investigation reveals that Diamantino is innocent and it is his sisters who are stealing from him and laundering the money.
 During Aisha's investigation, she and Diamantino begin to get close and her lesbian partner accuses Aisha of being too emotionally invested in the case.
 Diamantino's sisters see security camera footage of their fight and realize who Aisha is and what she's doing.
-The sisters attempt to kill Aisha but are interrupted when they see Diamantino arriving home.
-Aisha escapes and goes to Diamantino who takes her to the safety of his yacht.
+The sisters attempt to kill Aisha, but are interrupted when they see Diamantino arriving home.
+Aisha escapes and goes to Diamantino, who takes her to the safety of his yacht.
 On the yacht, Aisha and Diamantino have a romantic moment and she reveals to him that she is a woman.
 The next morning, Diamantino's sisters text him the video of Aisha and her girlfriend arguing and trick him into believing it was them who stole the money from him.
 Diamantino then goes to meet with his sisters who then kidnap him and bring him to the cloning facility.
 The last phase of the cloning is to transfer his genius to the clones, and it would kill Diamantino.
 However, the last phase fails because Diamantino is too dumb and doesn't have enough active brainpower to transfer.
-Meanwhile, Aisha breaks into the facility to rescue Diamantino but runs into the twins who try to kill her.
-Aisha ends up killing both the twins and tries to rescue Diamantino who realizes her feelings for him were true.
-Just as Aisha is about to get Diamantino to safety, she is shot by the director of the ministry of propaganda who then proceeds to try and drown her.
+Meanwhile, Aisha breaks into the facility to rescue Diamantino, but runs into the twins, who try to kill her.
+Aisha ends up killing both the twins and tries to rescue Diamantino, who realizes that her feelings for him were real.
+Just as Aisha is about to get Diamantino to safety, she is shot by the director of the ministry of propaganda, who then proceeds to try and drown her.
 Diamantino musters all of his strength and kills the director, saving Aisha.
-Diamantino realizes he got his mojo back, but decides to give up soccer, and he and Aisha live a happy life together.
+Diamantino realizes that he got his mojo back, but decides to give up soccer, and he and Aisha live a happy life together.